Protecting the Planet (a WEA course)

 26th December 2016 (John Vidal): after five years of false starts and delays, exploratory fracking for shale gas will start in England in 2017.
 Only 17% of the people in England are in favour of fracking – so local and national protests are certain.

-7th Feb 2017, (Martin Wright): Trump’s hostility to renewables may fade because they are simply stronger now, owing to falling costs and consumer demand.
+12. Different government policies: 7th Feb 2017, Martin Wright (roundtable) Trump’s hostility to renewables may fade because they are simply stronger now, owing to falling costs and consumer demand.
 Apple, Google et al want renewables.
 Over half the renewables capacity recently installed in the US is in Republican-governed states.
 More people are employed in solar than in coal, oil and gas combined.
 Investors are beginning to view fossil fuels as like tobacco – as a pariah sector.

 Brexit?
 UK will lose contact with a strong, joined-up European R & D programme on renewables.